celinederoland/titan/README.md

  - check you have no process listening on port 80

- - cp titan/docker-compose.override.qexample.yml titan/docker-compose.override.yml
+ - cp titan/docker-compose.override.example.yml titan/docker-compose.override.yml
  - ... add confidential and custom datas for local development environment in docker-compose.override.yml
  - mkdir config.dev
  - cp -r config.example/* config.dev
  - ... add confidential and custom datas for local development environment in config files ...

  - cd scripts
- - sh install-<projects>.sh
+ - sh install-`projects`.sh
  - sh update-titan.sh
- - sh install-<databases>.sh (the repo is private, you need to replace it with your own repo)
+ - sh install-`databases`.sh (the repo is private, you need to replace it with your own repo)

 ### Remote usage